ninoNinkovic/LiveStamps/README.md

 ####Injection flags:

-Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with easy stuff 8).
-If a "stamp" key is defined, each value gets mapped to the corresponding injection flag in the final output.
+Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with the easy stuff 8).
+If a "stamp" key is defined, each value gets mapped to a corresponding injection flag in the final output.

 **Injection flags are simple markers defined as so:**